Facebook bans Trump from posting for remainder of his term in office - KTVZ

 If the latest restrictions hold, Facebook could be the first major platform to remove Trump permanently.

-Facebook’s move now raises expectations for Twitter to follow suit.
+Facebook’s move now raises expectations for Twitter, known for being the president’s preferred social media platform, to follow suit.
 Twitter has confirmed that Trump deleted several tweets in order to regain his tweeting privileges sometime on Thursday, though the company declined to say when precisely he would be able to tweet again.

 Twitter also said that “future violations… will result in permanent suspension of the @realDonaldTrump account.”